JuliaArrays/StaticArrays.jl/README.md

 `p.x`, `p.y` or `p.z`, or alternatively via `p[1]`, `p[2]`, or `p[3]`.
 You may
 even permute the coordinates with `p[(3,2,1)]`).
-Furthermore, `Point3D` is a complete `AbstractVector` implementation where you can add, subtract or scale vectors, multiply them by matrices, etc.
+Furthermore, `Point3D` is a complete `AbstractVector` implementation where you can add, subtract or scale vectors, multiply them by matrices (and return the same type), etc.

 It is also worth noting that `FieldVector`s may be mutable or immutable, and that `setindex!` is defined for use on mutable types.
 For mutable containers,